What your phone maker knows about you

-Facebook isn’t just collecting your data to serve up ads or to sell it to Cambridge Analytica to organize polarizing data-fueled political campaigns.
-It also sells your data to phone makers – and there’s nothing you can do about it.
+Facebook isn’t just collecting your data to serve up ads (or to sell it to Cambridge Analytica).
+It also sells information about you to phone makers.

-The New York Times recently revealed that Facebook has been sharing user data with at least 60 different device producers, including popular giants like Apple, Blackberry, Samsung, Amazon and Microsoft.
-The report claims that Facebook has been sharing these details for more than a decade and that they have been doing so not only without user consent, but even despite user refusal to share their data.
+The New York Times recently revealed that Facebook has been sharing user data with at least 60 different device producers, including popular giants like Apple, Blackberry, Samsung, Amazon, and Microsoft.
+The report claims that Facebook has been sharing these details for more than a decade and that they have been doing so without user consent.

 A New York Times reporter tested a Blackberry phone to see what sort of data he was able to retrieve.
 The phone gathered detailed personal data on 556 of the reporter’s friends and information on a total of 294,258 friends of the reporter’s friends.

-It is not yet clear how device makers are collecting data from Facebook.
-If it relies on the use of Facebook’s apps on your phone, the solution is an easy and relatively painless one – delete Facebook’s apps from your phone.
+It is not yet certain how device makers are collecting data from Facebook.
+If it relies on the use of Facebook’s apps on your phone, the solution is an easy and relatively painless one: delete Facebook’s apps from your phone.
 Using Facebook as a strictly in-browser service is perfectly viable, especially if you don’t rely on its instant messenger service.

 If Facebook sends device makers your data regardless of how you use their services and despite your privacy settings, the only way to stop the flow of data may be to stop using Facebook.